lcgaravito/cuatroenfila/README.md

 # Cuatro en fila
-Web application that allows you to play the famous game of "Connect Four" in pairs and online.
+Web application "Cuatro en fila", it is a MERN application (MongoDB, Express, React, NodeJS) that allows you to play the famous game of "Connect Four" in pairs and online.
 <hr>

 ![Menu](https://raw.githubusercontent.com/lcgaravito/cuatroenfila/master/screenshot.png)